jubishop/ginit/README.md

 ## Usage

-- Create a new empty git repo, such as `my-repo`.
+- Create a new empty git repo, such as `my-repo`, then:

 ```zsh
 git clone https://github.com/jubishop/my-repo.git